MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mapping.md

 :age => nonnumeric
 # column `labels` is expressed in strings and we do not want to treat it as categorical
 :labels => verbatim
+# wrap categorical values to signal that the order from the data source should be respected
+:weight => presorted
 ```

 ## Custom scales